Skip to main content

 Eligibility

-• You must have an offer of a place on a full or part-time eligible postgraduate programme at Durham University, to start your studies in October 2026.
+• hold an offer of a place on an eligible full or part-time postgraduate programme at Durham University to start studies in October 2026.

-• You must not already hold a master's level qualification.
+• not already hold a master's level qualification.

-• You must have been assessed as a home student for tuition fee purposes by Durham University.
+• have been assessed as a home student for tuition fee purposes by Durham University.

-• You must have been assessed as a home student for student finance purposes in your final year of undergraduate study, by Student Finance England, Student Finance Northern Ireland, Student Awards Agency for Scotland or Student Finance Wales.
+• have been assessed as a home student for student finance purposes in the final year of undergraduate study, by Student Finance England, Student Finance Northern Ireland, Student Awards Agency for Scotland or Student Finance Wales.

 Final year of undergraduate study Highest eligible household income Lowest eligible maintenance loan*

-Applicants' eligibility for Durham Master's Bursaries may only be demonstrated by their household income as assessed by Student Finance England (or equivalent) in their final year of undergraduate study.
-The only acceptable evidence is household income made available to Durham University via the Student Loans Company HE Portal (Durham Graduates) or student finance notification showing the amount of maintenance loan received (non-Durham Graduates).
-Applicants may not demonstrate their household income by other means, e.g, parents' P60's.
+Applicants' eligibility for Durham Masters Bursaries may be demonstrated only by their household income, as assessed by Student Finance England (or equivalent) in their final year of undergraduate study.
+The only acceptable evidence is household income provided to Durham University via the Student Loans Company HE Portal (for Durham Graduates) or a student finance notification showing the amount of maintenance loan received (for non-Durham Graduates).
+Applicants may not demonstrate their household income by other means, e.g., parents' P60s.

 Any other queries about eligibility?
 Contact us for advice.